hzqst/MetaHookSv/README.md

 r_water_novis 1 / 0 : force engine to render the scene which should have been removed by visleaf when rendering refraction or reflection view. recommended value : 1

-r_water_texscale (0.1 ~ 1.0) : to control the size of refract or reflect view texture. recommended value : 0.5

 r_water_minheight : water entity which has height < this value will not be rendered with shader program. recommended value : 7.5

 r_shadow 1 / 0 : enable or disable Per-Object Shadow. recommended value : 1